eirikhsj/DemandForecast/README.md

 This result holds for a structural model (e.g. under the assumption that we know the future temperature).

 The main functions used for this problem is demand_forecast.R, which is a rolling cv function which enables the testing and comparison of a host of different energy demand forecast models.
-A detailed breakdown of tests run are found in the RMarkdown documents:
+A detailed breakdown of tests run are found in the RMarkdown documents.

 Of course, in real life we don't know the future temperatures, which lead us into the second problem.